teamdigitale/anpr-dashboard-server/README.md

 docker-compose down
 ```

+## The cronjob Docker image and scripts

+A custom script is periodically run to fetch the latest ANPR data and feed the dashboards.
+This script is usually run through in form of a Docker container on top of Kubernetes.

+The script and the *Dockerfile* and a *docker-compose.yaml* file are located in the [cronjob](cronjob) folder of this repository.

 ## Query examples

 The [query examples page](QUERY_EXAMPLES.md) provides examples around relevant queries to extract useful informations from the database.